Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/ssl-ciphers.rst

 #.
 Click on **Create.**

 #.
-Enter a name for the Cipher Group **hackazon-ciphergroup.**
+Enter ``hackazon-ciphergroup`` for the **Cipher Group name**

 #.
 Select the **hackazon-cipherrule** previously created and add it to the **"Allow the Following" category.**

 #.
 Down at the bottom of the Cipher Group configuration will be a list of the allowed Ciphers.
 With the above string you will get a security configuration that will still allow some older clients like WindowsXP and IE8.
-You can further secure it by removing TLSv1 or making it so the default f5-ecc cipher rule is in the "Restrict the Allowed List to the Following."
+You can further secure it by removing TLSv1 or making it so the default f5-ecc cipher rule is in the **"Restrict the Allowed List to the Following."**

 #.
 Click on **Finished.**